matteosox/nba/README.md

 Data and plots are stored in the `nba-mattefay` bucket on AWS S3.
 To access these files, we inject AWS credentials with environment variables.
 Unfortunately, Vercel [reserves the usual environment variables](https://vercel.com/docs/platform/limits#reserved-variables) for this, i.e. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 To get around this, we store them as the non-standard `AccessKeyId` and `SecretAccessKey` environment variables, and manually load credentials in the `aws_s3.ts` javascript library, similar to [this approach](https://vercel.com/support/articles/how-can-i-use-aws-sdk-environment-variables-on-vercel) on Vercel's website.
 These credentials are from the `matteosox-nba-vercel` AWS IAM user, with read-only access to this one bucket.

 To build the app locally (using `app/build.sh`), you should place your local AWS IAM credentials in `build/app.local.env`.

+### DNS

+I own the domain mattefay.com through hover.com.
+I host my blog there, using format.com.
+This repo's site is hosted at the nba.mattefay.com subdomain.
+Since [Vercel](https://vercel.com/) is hosting this site, I have a CNAME DNS record in Hover to alias that subdomain to them, i.e. `CNAME nba cname.vercel-dns.com`.